Smithsonian/sidora-services/readme.md

 - Run the command `mvn install`
     - Note: Some Integration Test look for Fedora Repository Host at localhost with the default username and password
 - Or run the command `mvn install -DskipTests` to build without running Unit and Integration Tests
-- Newly built jars will need to be moved from there `target` folders to the `SM_HOME/deploy/` folder
+- Newly built jars will need to be moved from their individual `target` folders to the `SM_HOME/deploy/` folder

 > Note: SI-See is built with Maven 3 (although Maven 2 should work [untested])